9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 In this case, the heart of the function is just this one line.
 The remainder is in the $_ variable.
 If it is not blank (**if $_**), we return the number of chars using [perl's length built-in](https://duckduckgo.com/?q=perl+length).

 Perl has a lot of built-in functions, but it also has thousands and thousands of modules available [via CPAN](https://metacpan.org/).
-You can leverage most of these modules when making Goodies, like how the [Roman Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/Roman.pm) uses the [Roman module](https://metacpan.org/module/Roman).
+You can leverage these modules when making Goodies, like how the [Roman Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/Roman.pm) uses the [Roman module](https://metacpan.org/module/Roman).

 If you are unable to provide a good instant answer, you can simply return nothing.
 You'll notice we did that if $_ didn't contain anything.